 An effector cell that has differentiated and can kill its appropriate target

-A memory cell that is quiescent (no longer stimulated) but is ready to become an effector when restimulated by the original Ag-MHC combination
+A memory cell that is quiescent (no longer stimulated) but is ready to become an effector when restimulated by the original antigen-MHC combination

-Fully activated TC cells, like NK cells, can kill an infected target cell by inducing apoptosis.
+Fully activated Tc cells, like natural killer (NK) cells, can kill an infected target cell by inducing apoptosis.

 Natural killer T (NKT) cells are a distinct subset of T cells.
-Activated NKT cells secrete IL-4 and IFN-gamma and may help regulate immune responses.
-NKT cells differ from NK cells in phenotype and certain functions.
+Activated NKT cells secrete IL-4 and interferon-gamma and may help regulate immune responses.
+NKT cells differ from NK cells Natural Killer (NK) Cells The immune system consists of cellular components and molecular components that work together to destroy antigens.
+(See also Overview of the Immune System.)
+Although some antigens (Ags) can... read more in phenotype and certain functions.

 Mast cells are tissue-based and functionally similar to basophils circulating in the blood.

 Mucosal mast cell granules contain tryptase and chondroitin sulfate; connective tissue mast cell granules contain tryptase, chymase, and heparin.
-By releasing these mediators, mast cells play a key role in generating protective acute inflammatory responses; basophils and mast cells are the source of type I hypersensitivity reactions associated with atopic allergy.
+By releasing these mediators, mast cells play a key role in generating protective acute inflammatory responses; basophils and mast cells are the source of type I hypersensitivity reactions associated with atopic allergy Type I Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more .
 Degranulation can be triggered by cross-linking of IgE receptors or by the anaphylatoxin complement fragments C3a and C5a.

 Typical natural killer (NK) cells belong to a category of cells collectively referred to as innate lymphoid cells (which also includes ILC1, ILC2, and ILC3).
 NK cells constitute 5 to 15% of peripheral blood mononuclear cells and have a round nucleus and granular cytoplasm.
 They induce apoptosis in infected or abnormal cells by a number of pathways.
 Like other innate lymphoid cells, they lack antigen-specific receptors; however, recent evidence suggests that some NK cells have a form of immunologic memory.